-Stoicism is an ancient Greek philosophy that many contemporary greats have adopted.
-This philosophy teaches us to see things the way that they are, and not embellish.
-It’s also helps us to detach emotionally from things that can stir us up.
-For more info try The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living
+Stoicism is an ancient Greek philosophy that’s making a comeback.
+It teaches us to see things the way that they are, and not embellish.
+It also helps us to detach emotionally from things that can stir us up.

 It can feel awkward to compliment people when we’re not used to it.
 Sincere compliments are a great way to charm those around us and make connections.
 It’s also a good chance for you to practice getting out of your shell.

-To make a sincere compliment, look at her and pick a quality like her sense of style, jewelry, hairstyle, or whatever else stand out to you.
+To make a sincere compliment, look at her and pick a quality like her sense of style, jewelry, hairstyle, or whatever else stands out to you.
 Keep the compliment low key and don’t repeat it more than once.
-Just be causal like, “That’s a nice tie.
+Just be casual like, “That’s a nice tie.
 Where did you get it?” or “You have nicely done nails.
 Good summer colours.”

 Meditation has a calming effect and helps us to sharpen our focus.
 Doing this on a daily basis will relieve anxiety that agitates shyness.

 Anxiety is a cognitive state connected to an inability to regulate your emotional responses to perceived threats.
 Mindfulness meditation strengthens a person’s cognitive ability to regulate emotions.” – Psychology Today

 Before going to a social event, rehearse what you’ll say to open conversations.

 What will you say and do when someone approaches you?
 How will you respond?
 How will you approach other people?

 Although scripting an entire conversation isn’t possible or desirable, practicing the opening and exit for a conversation will give you more confidence.